 New York Mets Over 82.5 wins

-BetOnline has reported that the Mets Over is the most popular win total bet at their sportsbook, and it’s not even close.
+The Mets Over is the most popular win total bet at one sportsbook, and it’s not even close.
 We saw similar betting patterns on the Mets last year with overwhelming support on their over, but they were hit with injuries and fell well under the total.
 Public bettors are high on their starting rotation and when it’s completely healthy, it’s one of the best in the league.
 The problem is that their rotation (or anyone’s for that matter) likely won’t stay healthy all year.
 Fortunately they play in a weak NL East so there should be plenty of divisional wins out there, but will they get to at least 83 on the season?
 It’ll be close but I think they fall short at 81-81.

 Texas Rangers Under 76.5 wins

 The Rangers underperformed last season, finishing with a 78-84 record when their season win total was 86.
 This season their win total has been set at just 76.5, yet public bettors think they’ll regress even further by taking the under.
 Besides Cole Hamels at the top of the rotation, the pitching staff isn’t very intimidating, but they do have plenty of bats including Adrian Beltre, Elvis Andrus, Joey Gallo, Rougned Odor, and Nomar Mazara, to name a few.
 I can understand why the public doesn’t expect much from Texas this season, but they’re a potentially dangerous team that could get to .500.

 Oakland Athletics Over 75.5 wins